OSU-NLP-Group/Explorer/README.md

       Whitehead, Spencer  and
       Su, Yu  and
       Awadallah, Ahmed Hassan",
-    editor = "Che, Wanxiang  and
-      Nabende, Joyce  and
-      Shutova, Ekaterina  and
-      Pilehvar, Mohammad Taher",
     booktitle = "Findings of the Association for Computational Linguistics: ACL 2025", month = jul,
     year = "2025",